 But we do think that a robot recruiter might add another level of transparency and consistency to the process.

-Unlike a human recruiter, we can control the robot’s behaviour in detail, down to the micromovements in the corner of the mouth.
-And unlike a human recruiter, we have much better tools for analysing and understanding the rationale for its decisions, which in turn allows us to avoid repeating known biases that are common in recruitment today.
-We therefore think that the development of Tengai is one step towards the understanding and reduction of bias in the recruitment process.
+Unlike a human recruiter, we can control the robot’s behavior in detail, down to the micro movements in the corner of the mouth.
+And unlike a human recruiter, we have much better tools for analyzing and understanding the rationale for its decisions, which in turn allows us to avoid repeating known biases that are common in recruitment today.
+We, therefore, think that the development of Tengai is one step towards the understanding and reduction of bias in the recruitment and hiring process.

 Author: Gabriel Skantze, Professor KTH/Chief Scientist Furhat Robotics